ToddMorrill/charm/circumplex/README.md

 3. Providing novel signal for an ensemble system

 ## GPT Data Annotation
-`GPT_annotation.ipynb` walks through some preliminary assessments of different language models for the social orientation tagging task.
+`GPT_annotation.ipynb` walks through some preliminary assessments of different language models for the social orientation tagging task with a single sample conversation.

+`patch_speakers.ipynb` pulls in speaker information for all text conversations, where available, and updates tm3229-cache.pkl.

 `prepare_text_conversatons.ipynb` generates all the requests that will be sent to OpenAI's API for the social orientation tagging task.